RizalFIrdaus/Design-pattern/README.md

 ## What is singleton ?

-> _A design pattern is a general repeatable solution to a commonly occurring problem in software design.
-It's not a finished design that can be transformed directly into code.
-Rather, it is a description or template for how to solve a problem that can be used in many different situations._ .
+> _Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance._ .
 > **- "Design Patterns: Elements of Reusable Object-Oriented Software"**

 ## Implementation